flutter-it/docs/docs/documentation/watch_it/more_watch_functions.md

 ## watchPropertyValue - Selective Updates

-Only rebuild when a specific property changes:
+Only rebuilds when a specific property of a Listenable parent Object changes:

 <<< @/../code_samples/lib/watch_it/watch_property_value_selective_example.dart#example